 If your primary goal with life insurance is to cover funeral expenses, final expense insurance may be the way to go.
 You’ll get the peace of mind that comes with protecting your loved ones from having to pay for any burial, medical, and funeral costs associated with your death.

 If your employer offers free life insurance, by all means, take it.
 Most people change jobs many times throughout their lives, though.
 When you go to work for a different company, you’ll likely lose your life insurance coverage and your new employer may or may not offer it.

 Even if you have coverage through work, it’s a good idea to purchase a life insurance policy separate from your job.
 Most employer-provided policies offer something like 1-3X your salary, which is far less coverage than what is typically recommended.

 Buying life insurance is an important part of your financial health.
 Choosing the right policy is a personal process completely dependent on your specific circumstances.

-If you are curious about how much a term life insurance policy may cost, you can find out in just a few minutes, right here.
+If you are curious about which life insurance policy with Ethos is the best fit for you, and how much it may cost, you can find out in just a few minutes, right here.